Sandro-Z/XJTU-Auto-Scoring/README.md

 * Wait the auto_script to run

+## For lazy people

+download the executable from releases and doble-click run

 ## Common issues

 Maybe you have to close down your proxy software or VPN the first time you run selenium browser drivers.